alixedi/land/apps/lituk.md

       **1- Multiple Choice Questions**: You will be given several answers to the asked question and you need to mark the correct answer(s).

-      **2- True or Fale:** You need to mark True or False for the statemnet given in the question.
+      **2- True or Fale:** You need to mark True or False for the statement given in the question.

       **3- Choose the correct answer(s):** You will be given a set of statements and you need to select the ones that are true
     title: What type of questions are asked in the test?
   - text: Life in the UK Test must be booked online at least 3 days in advance.
-    title: When can I book the test?
+    title: When should I book the test?
   - text: >-
       You must have the following before you book your test